Battle of Harpers Ferry: September 13

 During the fighting on Maryland Heights, the other Confederate columns arrived—Walker to the base of Loudoun Heights at 10 a.m. and Jackson's three divisions (Brig.
 Gen. John R. Jones to the north, Brig.
 Gen. Alexander R. Lawton in the center, and Maj.
 Gen. A.P.
 Hill to the south) to the west of Bolivar Heights at 11 a.m.—and were astonished to see that these positions were not defended.
-Inside the town, the Union officers realized they were surrounded and pleaded with Miles to attempt to recapture Maryland Heights, but he refused, insisting that the forced on Bolivar Heights would protect the town.
-He did not He exclaimed, "I am ordered to hold this place and God damn my soul to hell if I don't."
+Inside the town, the Union officers realized they were surrounded and pleaded with Miles to attempt to recapture Maryland Heights, but he refused, insisting that the force on Bolivar Heights would protect the town.
+He exclaimed, "I am ordered to hold this place and God damn my soul to hell if I don't."
 In fact, Jackson's and Miles's forces to the west of town were roughly equal, but Miles was ignoring the threat from the artillery massing to his northeast and south.

 Late that night, Miles sent Capt.
 Charles Russell of the 1st Maryland Cavalry with nine troopers to slip through the enemy lines and take a message to McClellan, or any other general he could find, informing them that the besieged town could hold out only for 48 hours.
 Otherwise, he would be forced to surrender.
 Russell's men slipped across South Mountain and reached McClellan's headquarters at Frederick.
 The general was surprised and dismayed to receive the news.
 He wrote a message to Miles that a relief force was on the way and told him, "Hold out to the last extremity.
 If it is possible, re-occupy the Maryland Heights with your whole force."
 McClellan ordered Maj.
 Gen. William B. Franklin and his VI Corps to march from Crampton's Gap to relieve Miles.
 Although three couriers were sent with this information on different routes, none of them reached Harpers Ferry in time.